GluuFederation/docs-gg-prod/docs/source/uma-tutorial.md

 ## Overview

-This tutorial covers [UMA grant security](https://docs.kantarainitiative.org/uma/wg/rec-oauth-uma-grant-2.0.html) using the GLUU-UMA-PEP plugin and the Gluu Server.
+This tutorial covers [UMA grant security](https://docs.kantarainitiative.org/uma/wg/rec-oauth-uma-grant-2.0.html) using the GLUU-UMA-Auth and GLUU-UMA-PEP plugin and the Gluu CE.
 There are two different ways to apply UMA security, **with Claim-Gathering-flow** and **without Claim-Gathering-flow**.
 The [demo](https://github.com/GluuFederation/gluu-gateway/tree/version_2.0/gg-demo) is a **Python CGI** script that can be deployed on any CGI-enabled server.

 ## Parties